brillout/react-streaming/README.md

 - The [Google Bot](https://developers.google.com/search/docs/crawling-indexing/googlebot), which crawls the HTML of your pages to be able to show a preview of your website on Google's result pages.
 - The bot of social sites (Twitter/Instagram/WhatsApp...), which crawl the HTML of your pages to be able to show a preview of your website when it is shared on Twitter/Instagram/WhatsApp/...

+> [!NOTE]
-> [!NOTE] These bots explore your website by navigating the HTML of your pages.
-It isn't clear what bots do when they encounter an HTML stream ([contribution welcome to research](https://github.com/brillout/react-streaming/issues/39)); it's therefore safer to provide bots with a fully rendered HTML at once that contains all the content of your page (i.e. disable HTML streaming) instead of hoping that bots will await the HTML stream to end.
+> These bots explore your website by navigating the HTML of your pages.
+It isn't clear what bots do when they encounter an HTML stream ([contribution welcome to research](https://github.com/brillout/react-streaming/issues/39)); it's therefore safer to provide bots with a fully rendered HTML at once that contains all the content of your page (i.e. disable HTML streaming) instead of hoping that bots will await the HTML stream.

-For `react-streaming` to be able to determine whether a request comes from a bot or a real user, you need to provide [`options.userAgent`](https://github.com/brillout/react-streaming#:~:text=disable%20%7D)-,options.userAgent,-%3F%3A%20string%3A%20The%20HTTP) (or [`renderPage({ headersOriginal })`](https://vike.dev/renderPage#:~:text=the%20HTTP%20Headers-,headersOriginal,-%3A%20req.headers%2C) if you use [`vike-react`](https://github.com/vikejs/vike-react)).
+For `react-streaming` to be able to determine whether a request comes from a bot or a real user, you need to provide <a href="https://github.com/brillout/react-streaming#:~:text=disable%20%7D)-,options.userAgent,-%3F%3A%20string%3A%20The%20HTTP">`options.userAgent`</a> (or [`renderPage({ headersOriginal })`](https://vike.dev/renderPage#:~:text=the%20HTTP%20Headers-,headersOriginal,-%3A%20req.headers%2C) if you use [`vike-react`](https://github.com/vikejs/vike-react)).

-You can change strategy for the Google Bot, see [`options.seoStrategy`](https://github.com/brillout/react-streaming#:~:text=%3CSupsense%3E.)-,options.seoStrategy,-%3F%3A%20%27conservative%27%20%7C%20%27google%2Dspeed).
+You can change strategy for the Google Bot, see <a href="https://github.com/brillout/react-streaming#:~:text=%3CSupsense%3E.)-,options.seoStrategy,-%3F%3A%20%27conservative%27%20%7C%20%27google%2Dspeed">`options.seoStrategy`</a>.

 ### Error Handling